newsdev/archieml-ruby/README.md

 ## Tests

+Test examples are stored in a submodule.
+You may need to run `git submodule update --init` to fetch them.

 There is a full test suite using rspec. `bundle install`, and then `rspec` to execute them.

 ## Changelog